Workbench-Build/workbook/docs/tokens-value.md

 > Why could/should/would anyone care about your token?

 This section talks about how to make your token useful (aka provide value) to drive demand (aka token price).
+It's really just supply and demand 101, but in token land.
 It ain't much, but it's honest work.

 ## Notes